WantedTechnologies/xpresso/README.md

 # xpresso
 The most pythonic way to code in Java.

-Xpresso allows a line-into-line rewrite of a Python code into Java.
+**x**presso allows a line-into-line rewrite of a Python code into Java.
 It implements in Java familiar pythonic methods (e.g., len, enumerate, range, split/join) and coding paradigms (everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).

 ## Main features